 No, the program is not available on Mac, but I’ll recommend some nice alternatives for Mac users later in this review.
 Check out the “Alternatives” section below.

-Getting Started with Nero Video 2017: What's in It for You?
+Getting Started with Nero Video: What’s in It for You?

-Opening up the program greets you with the entire suite of tools available in Nero 2017.
+Opening up the program greets you with the entire suite of tools available in Nero.
 These tools span a wide range of uses including DVD burning, video streaming, and media browsing.
-For today's review, we will only cover the video editor, "Nero Video".
+For today’s review, we will only cover the video editor, “Nero Video”.

-Before diving into the review, I just wanted to let you know that all of these other programs come included with Nero 2017.
-I personally feel as though that Nero Video is worth every penny of what you'll pay for the entire Nero 2017 suite of tools, which means that all of the other programs that come along with Nero Video are a major bonus.
+Before diving into the review, I just wanted to let you know that all of these other programs come included with Nero.
+I personally feel as though that Nero Video is worth every penny of what you’ll pay for the entire Nero suite of tools, which means that all of the other programs that come along with Nero Video are a major bonus.

 Opening up the video editor from the first welcome screen leads you to a second one.
 From here you can start a new movie project, create a slideshow, burn to DVD, or import files into Nero.
 Each of these features can be performed once inside of Nero Video, but the secondary welcome screen is a nice touch for those who are just starting off with the program and wouldn’t otherwise know where to look.